2

 Full Time Electrical Technology professionals typically focus on designing and installing electrical systems, often requiring an associate degree.
 Electrical Technicians mainly perform maintenance and troubleshooting tasks, often with certifications.
 Both roles are vital in industries like manufacturing and construction, but differ in scope and responsibilities.

-A degree in electrical technology prepares individuals for careers as electrical technicians, maintenance electricians, or electrical installers.
-Graduates can work in construction, manufacturing, or maintenance environments, often requiring knowledge of electrical codes, schematics, and tools like multimeters.
-Certifications such as OSHA or NICET can enhance job prospects.
+A full-time electrical technology degree prepares individuals for careers as electrical technicians, maintenance electricians, or electrical installers.
+Graduates can work in construction, manufacturing, or maintenance environments, often requiring knowledge of electrical codes, tools, and safety procedures.
+Certifications such as OSHA or NICET can enhance job prospects and advancement opportunities.

 Hunt Electric